gerasy1987/replicate/README.md

     The aim of this study is to test the create_replication() functionality.
 This is the first attempt at creatreplication class of objects in [R] for systematic storage and access to study replication materials.

     Technical:
     There are 2 datasets provided: data_admin (50 obs. of 11 variables), data_individual (1000 obs. of 12 variables).
 There are 7 custom functions provided: analyses, absorb, fround, mgsub, pfround, set_seed, wtd_mean.
 There are 2 table replications provided: table_1, table_2.
-There are 9 packages required for the replication: plyr, dplyr, broom, Hmisc, lfe, multiwayvcov, lmtest, wakefield, magrittr.
+There are 9 [R] packages required for the replication: plyr, dplyr, broom, Hmisc, lfe, multiwayvcov, lmtest, wakefield, magrittr.

 #### Table summary